Race and mobility: Asia, Australia and Aotearoa-New Zealand during COVID-19

 Download via DOI: https://doi.org/10.48509/molab.9920

 In early February, China became the first country subject to incoming travel bans by Australia and Aotearoa-New Zealand: all foreign nationals who had recently been in mainland China were barred from entry to both countries.
 Similar bans followed in other parts of the world.
 In the United States, Trump’s early imposition of a travel ban on China has been condemned as a racist act; commentators have highlighted that similar bans were not extended to European countries, including those that were severely hit by the virus for quite some time, raising suspicions that the Chinese ban was racially motivated.
 The Oceanic context is slightly different: in Australia and Aotearoa-New Zealand, bans against other countries quickly followed the early bans on China, and by March, both countries had categorically banned travel by all non-citizens and non-residents, arriving from any country in the world.
 Even so, both states’ early bans on China have been suspected of being racially motivated.
 In Sydney, a rally at the Department of Immigration in February protested the ban as racist and unjust.
-Meanwhile, Isabella Lenihan-Ikin, the president of Aotearoa-New Zealand’s Union of Students’ Association, suggests that the country’s travel ban against China has heightened the “hysteria and misinformation that Covid-19 is a ‘Chinese’ disease.”
+Meanwhile, Isabella Lenihan-Ikin, the president of Aotearoa-New Zealand’s Union of Students’ Association, suggests that the country’s travel ban against China has “fuelled the hysteria and misinformation that Covid-19 is a ‘Chinese’ disease.”

 Australia and Aotearoa-New Zealand have long had close yet complicated relationships with their neighbours in the Asia-Pacific.
-As white-settler states, non-Europeans were mostly barred from entry and stay in both countries from their colonisation in the 18th and 19th centuries until the latter half of the 20th century.
+As white-settler states, non-Europeans were mostly barred from entry and stay in both countries from their colonisation until the latter half of the 20th century.
 Still, both countries have long received some Asian migrants, including Chinese miners seeking fortune in the 19th century Gold Rush period.
 Migration from Asia, however, greatly accelerated in the late 20th century, following changes to both states’ racialised immigration policies.
 The ‘White Australia’ policy, a series of policies which explicitly favoured immigration by Europeans, was officially abolished in 1973.
 Aotearoa-New Zealand’s immigration policy was also racialised, though less explicitly so: for most of the 20th century, the country favoured migration from certain ‘source’ countries, including the UK, Ireland, and other countries in Europe and North America, which drew predominantly white migrants.
 In 1987, Aotearoa-New Zealand opened further immigration from non-European countries, a move that marked its orientation away from Britain, and towards Asia.

 Anti-China sentiment during COVID-19 has, however, further raised questions about the future of the country’s relationship with Oceania, and particularly, Australia.
-A tragic consequence of increasing anti-Chinese sentiment is the increasing incidence of racialised discrimination and violence against peoples of Chinese descent around the world.
+A tragic consequence of increasing anti-Chinese sentiment is the increasing incidence of racial discrimination and violence against peoples of Chinese descent around the world.
 In the West, this has often translated into discrimination against peoples of Asian descent more broadly.
 In January, Aotearoa-New Zealand’s media documented several incidents of racially-motivated violence against Asian-Kiwis.
 This coverage continued over the following months, highlighting incidents such as the violent assault of a 60-year-old photographer in Christchurch, and a young student’s withdrawal from a Whangarei school after experiencing racist abuse.
 In May, Aotearoa-New Zealand’s Race Relations Commissioner, Meng Foon, announced that 34% of the 250 COVID-19-related complaints so far received by the New Zealand Human Rights Commission had been race-related.

 These racialised hostilities have already impacted mobility between the regions.
 In June, Beijing warned students and tourists against travelling to Australia due to the risk of racialised violence, raising concerns regarding the mobility of international students, on whom the Australian higher education industry is heavily reliant.
-15% of the Asian Australian Alliance’s respondents were international students, 80% of whom were from a mainland Chinese background.
+15% of the Asian Australian Alliance’s respondents were international students, 80% from mainland Chinese.
 A report by the Migrant Worker Justice Initiative (MWJI) finds that even under normal circumstances, Chinese students experience heavy discrimination in the Australian labour market.
 Chinese students are more likely than other international students to experience severe underpayment.
 The report further recognises that international students’ circumstances have likely worsened during COVID-19, as many have lost their jobs, or have been forced into even more precarious working conditions to support themselves.

 Ongley, Patrick and David Pearson.
 1995.
 Post-1945 International Migration: New Zealand, Australia and Canada Compared.
 International Migration Review 29(3): 765-793;